Directed by Richard Barber and Andre Lambertson. 2013. USA. Color. 89 min.

 — David Bianculli, Fresh Air, NPR

-Q&A with director Richard Barber after the screening!
+Q&A with co-director Richard Barber after the screening!

-Richard Barber’s documentary plunges viewers into the world of three New Orleans school marching bands.
+Richard Barber and Andre Lambertson's film plunges viewers into the world of three New Orleans school marching bands.
 The film follows children growing up in America's most musical city, and one of its most dangerous, as their band directors get them ready to perform in the Mardi Gras parades, and teach them to succeed and to survive.

 We come to see the powerful positive role being in the band plays in their lives.
 11-year-old Bear, determined to master the trumpet, lives in the shadow of an older brother murdered at age 19.
 18-year-old drum major Skully shouts out to loved ones he's lost to violence, including the band director who was a father figure.
 12-year-old Jazz aspires to become a musician like her father, even as her mother struggles to provide for the family.